 Easton’s EA70 components sit between the entry-level EA50 and higher-end EA90 alternatives.
-The EA70 range includes the usual road stem, seatpost and handlebar options, plus this new AX handlebar.
+The EA70 range includes the usual road stem, seatpost and drop handlebar options, plus this new AX handlebar.

 The seatpost and stem are made with Easton’s own EA70 aluminium, whereas the handlebar uses EA70 alloy.
 My Taperwall aluminium seatpost is the offset version with 12mm setback, rather than the straight up alternative, and has a forged two-bolt head.